ash-project/ash_graphql/documentation/topics/graphql-generation.md

 }
 ```

-And the response might look something like this:
+And the response would look similar to this:

 ```json
 {